rcasazza/basic_react/README.md

 - Inheritance and Composition (don't do inheritance!)
 - SRP in React
 - Anti-Patterns (bad smells)

   - Using props instead of props destructuring
   - Multi-function rendering over sub-components
   - Using index as key in lists
   - Using single object to hold state instead of multiple state hooks

+  ## Advance React

+  - Using Context in a component hierarchy